DavidKrau/terraform-provider-simplemdm/docs/resources/managed_config.md

 Managed Config resource manages managed app configurations for a specific app and automatically pushes updates after apply.

+**Note:** The SimpleMDM API does not provide an endpoint to retrieve a single managed config by ID.
+Read operations fetch all configs for the app and filter to find the specific config, which may impact performance for apps with many configurations.
+Since there is no UPDATE endpoint, all configuration changes require resource replacement.

 ## Example Usage

 ```terraform